 Industrial and Organizational Psychology

-The I/O Psychology Programs at Central Michigan University prepare you for careers as active contributors to the psychology of work.
+The I/O Psychology Program at Central Michigan University prepares you for careers as active contributors to the psychology of work.
 Graduates of our programs typically work as consultants to businesses or in university settings where you'll develop, implement and evaluate human resource programs by applying the principles of personnel and organizational psychology.
-The coursework reflects a balance of classes in personnel psychology, organizational psychology, and research methodology.
-You can tailor your graduate education to reflect your own professional interests and academic needs.
+Coursework reflects a balance of classes in personnel psychology, organizational psychology, and research methodology.

 I/O Psychology Master's Program